Instructions for authors

 For the video files please follow the Guidelines for Video Production.

-- Review article, perspective article, and technological advances: Authors should include an introductory paragraph and a concluding paragraph.
+• Review article: Authors should include an introductory paragraph and a concluding paragraph.
 Article should be between 2000 and 8000 words in length.
 There is no limit to the number of references, tables and or figures.
 However, at least one video (not longer than 10 minutes) is required.

 Manuscripts should be prepared according to the following order (Reviews, very long articles may use a different presentation):